-As someone who has overcome breast cancer, I use the enzymes recommended by Dr. Nicholas Gonzales.
+As someone who has overcome breast cancer, I use the enzymes recommended by the late Dr. Nicholas Gonzales.
 The best source of pancreatic enzymes is found in New Zealand because of the clean processing policies and overall environment that country sustains.

 Step #4: Add a Fasting Regimen to Your Routine

 A study published in the journal Cell Stem Cell demonstrated that a 72-hour fast can protect the immune system from damage and can lead to immune system regeneration.
 In addition, according to animal models, fasting can extend life-expectancy as well as reduce inflammation and cancer promotion.
 Calorie restriction and intermittent fasting has been proven to slow the growth of primary tumors.

 A simple and easy one day fast is to consume a minimum of 2 quarts (1.9 liters) of filtered or clean spring water with the juice of six to eight lemons.
 Be sure to eat very lightly, preferably vegan (no animal foods including dairy) the day before you go on your fast.